T

 landmark

-A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf.
-It is set against a beautiful pond and meticulously maintained gardens, reflecting its grandeur in the water.
+A stunning Zen Buddhist temple whose top two floors are completely covered in gold leaf, set against a beautiful pond and meticulously maintained gardens.
+It was originally a retirement villa for a shogun before becoming a temple.

 2. Midday